Let’s begin with a story from Fred Hageneder:

 We need to relate to the natural world for our own health.
 We also need to raise our eyes from our always present devices and relate to each other.
 We are losing our ability to have a sense of “the other” when we spend too much time on the island of me-and-my-screen.
 We become unbalanced when we connect to the people around us just through social media.

-It’s necessary also to be aware of the great inter-connectedness of the natural world of which we are a part.
+It’s necessary also to be aware of our great inter-connectedness with the natural world of which we are a part.
 So – perhaps – we could glimpse something here that we share with trees.
 They might be more like us than we ever imagined:

 “Trees have been shown to undergo physical changes at night that can be likened to sleep, or at least the day/night cycles seen in smaller plants.
 Branches of birch trees droop by as much as 10 centimetres at the tips towards the end of the night.” ***